 - Place the broccoli florets in the air fryer basket, spray with oil, then transfer back to the air fryer.

-- Roast the broccoli in the air fryer for 10 minutes.
+- Roast the broccoli in the air fryer at 375F for 10-12 minutes, shaking the pan halfway through.
 If you prefer broccoli that is a little more charred, then cook for 15 minutes.

 What to serve this side dish with